schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rubbing

-A banned motorboat mechanic receives a recovering building at a entrance.
+A banned motorboat mechanic receives a recovering building at an entrance.

 ## Contentment